Russo-Japanese War: Casualties

 Sources do not agree on a precise number of deaths from the war because of a lack of body counts for confirmation.
 The number of Japanese Army dead in combat or died of wounds is put at around 59,000 with around 27,000 additional casualties from disease, and between 6,000 and 12,000 wounded.
 Estimates of Russian Army dead range from around 34,000 to around 53,000 men with a further 9,000–19,000 dying of disease and around 75,000 captured.
 The total number of dead for both sides is generally stated as around 130,000 to 170,000.
-China suffered 20,000 civilian deaths, and financially the loss amounted to over 69 million taels' worth of silver.

-During many of the battles at sea, several thousand soldiers being transported drowned after their ships went down.
-There was no consensus about what to do with transported soldiers at sea, and as a result, many of the ships failed or refused to rescue soldiers that were left shipwrecked.
-This led to the creation of the second Geneva Convention in 1906, which gave protection and care for shipwrecked soldiers in armed conflict.
+After the siege of Port Arthur in 1905, General Nogi Maresuke, who led the Japanese army during the siege, felt so guilty about the loss of many Japanese soldiers that he wanted to commit ritual suicide, but the Japanese Emperor Meiji refused to allow it; instead, Maresuke mentored the future Emperor Hirohito and built hospitals.
+After Emperor Meiji died in 1912, Maresuke and his wife committed suicide, 7 years after the siege of Port Arthur.

 Political consequences

 This was the first major military victory in the modern era of an Asian power over a European nation.
 Russia's defeat was met with shock in the West and across the Far East.
 Japan's prestige rose greatly as it came to be seen as a modern nation.
 Concurrently, Russia lost virtually its entire Pacific and Baltic fleets, and also much international esteem.
-This was particularly true in the eyes of Germany and Austria-Hungary before World War I. Russia was France's and Serbia's ally, and that loss of prestige had a significant effect on Germany's future when planning for war with France, and in supporting Austria-Hungary's war with Serbia.
+This was particularly true in the eyes of Germany and Austria-Hungary before World War I. Russia was France's and Serbia's ally; its loss of prestige emboldened Germany in planning for war with France and supporting Austria-Hungary's war with Serbia.

-In the absence of Russian competition, and with the distraction of European nations during World War I, combined with the Great Depression that followed, the Japanese military began efforts to dominate China and the rest of Asia, which eventually led to the Second Sino-Japanese War and the Pacific War theatres of World War II.

 Effects on Russia

+The defeat of 1905 led in the short term to Russian military reforms that allowed it to face Germany in World War I.